 The Penn State Academies are not only for students interested in pre-med, but any student in grades 9-11 with interest in STEM subjects.
 The program runs for three weeks and requires students to have a 3.3 GPA or higher.

-Each program has a different fee, normally around $1,500.
+Each program has a different fee.
+The American Sign Language and Deaf Culture Academy is offered for $5500, and all other programs are offered at $9700.
 If you are from Philadelphia, you can qualify for a scholarship, and the application is typically due in late February.

 The Health Care Career Exploration Camp is located in Omaha, Nebraska and is free for any student from the state.
 To qualify, you have to be a high school sophomore, junior, or senior and be available in June and July.